Chemical, biological, radiological and nuclear terrorism

 - Ensure that advances in biotechnology are not used for terrorist purposes

 - Improve border and customs controls to prevent and detect illicit trafficking of chemical, biological, radiological and nuclear weapons and materials

 - Improve coordination in planning a response to a terrorist attack using chemical, biological, radiological and nuclear weapons or materials

 In the Sixth Review of the Counter-Terrorism Strategy, the General Assembly called upon all Member States to “prevent terrorists from acquiring weapons of mass destruction and their means of delivery… and [encouraged] cooperation among and between Member States and relevant regional and International Organizations for strengthening national capacities in this regard.”

-In response to this global threat, UNOCT has developed a Weapons of Mass Destruction/ Chemical Biological, Radiological and Nuclear Programme (WMD/ CBRN) that seeks to advance Member States’ and International Organizations understanding of the level of their threat in relation to terrorism.
+In response to this global threat, UNOCT through UNCCT has developed the Programme on Preventing and Responding to Weapons of Mass Destruction/Chemical Biological, Radiological and Nuclear (WMD/CBRN) Terrorism that seeks to advance Member States’ and International Organizations understanding of the level of their threat in relation to terrorism.
 Our Programme supports their prevention, preparedness and response efforts at their request.